microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraDomain.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The `Remove-EntraDomain` cmdlet removes a domain from Microsoft Entra ID.
+the `Remove-EntraDomain` cmdlet removes a domain from Microsoft Entra ID.

 Important: